As you’re evaluating ERP systems, you’ve probably realized the importance of cloud connectivity.

 Artificial Intelligence on the Rise

 Whether a business is set up as a B2B, B2C, or DTC model, customization and personalization are key.
 Consumers want to know that they matter to a brand, and AI helps brands meet that need.
-Not only can account managers use AI to quickly access buyer data, but they can also harness these insights to provide other perks, including:
+Not only can account managers use AI to quickly access buyer data, but they can also harness these insights to enable:

 • Higher-quality support services (e.g. chatbots)